This post may contain affiliate links, please see our Privacy Policy for details.

 A few details about the recipe

 This recipe comes directly from my home region, Auvergne!
-This region, located in the center of France, in the midst of volcanic mountains, is famous for its renowned cheese.
+This region, located in the center of France, amid volcanic mountains, is famous for its renowned cheese.
 One of them is Bleu d’Auvergne, a delicious blue cheese with a lot of depth and character.

 Bleu d'Auvergne (blue cheese) on a light green plate

 I recommend Chenin Blanc to pair with the Auvergne Bleu Cheese Pie.
-Chenin Blanc is a grape variety that is very versatile and can range from bone dry to sweet, and can be still or sparkling.
+Chenin Blanc is a grape variety that is very versatile, can range from bone dry to sweet, and can be still or sparkling.
 With the Blue Cheese Soufflé Tart, I recommend an off-dry Chenin wine.

 WINE APPELLATION SUGGESTIONS